jzsh2000/gene-trend/shiny/gene-trend/README.md

 About
 =====
-This shiny application is designed to show the most studies human and mouse genes each year (or in a date range).
+This shiny application has two functionalities:

+1. Show the most studies human and mouse genes each year (or in a date range).
+2. Show the research trend of one specified gene (e.g. TP53)

 Top human genes of 2016:
 1. [TP53](https://www.ncbi.nlm.nih.gov/gene/7157) (tumor protein p53)